PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 \subsection{Test Evaluation}

+\toolname{} supports an automated approach to test evaluation which checks test output not for {\it correctness} but for {\it compliance with the prompt} using an LLM.
 One use case for \toolname{} is to generate tests and then allow the user to add those tests to their existing test suite.
 Note that \toolname{} does not generate the correct output for each test case, so this scenario requires the user to add the correct output for the generated tests as an additional step.

-\toolname{} supports an automated approach to test evaluation which checks test output not for {\it correctness} but for {\it compliance with the prompt} using an LLM.
-We discuss our approach to test evaluation for compliance in Section~\ref{sec:design}.

-\section{Design}
+\section{\toolname{} Design}

 In Figure \ref{fig:pipeline}, we present the end-to-end pipeline of \toolname{}.
 It helps the prompt developer to explore prompts and understand their behavior on different models.
 Below, we discuss each part of the pipeline in detail.